vashonai/Dietlytic/README.md

-# Dietlytic - AI Nutrition Assistant
+# NutriHelp - AI Nutrition Assistant

 A React Native app that uses AI to analyze food photos and provide detailed nutritional information.